Brown-University-Library/ssg_assemble_script_project/README.md

 ## What the Script Does

 1. Verifies the working directory
-2. Sources environment variables from `fi_build_dotenv.sh`
+2. Sources environment variables from `ssg_assemble_dotenv.sh`
 3. Sets up directory paths
-4. Updates the local build repository by pulling the latest changes
+4. Updates the local build repository by pulling the latest changes from the github repo
-5. Syncs images and fonts to the remote server using rsync
+5. Syncs images and fonts from the remote server to the local build directory using rsync

 ## Error Handling